 Hello and welcome to the homepage of Dr Brett D. Hirsch, an academic website in five acts, with the customary prologue and jigs.
 Here you’ll find information about my research interests and teaching, my curriculum vitae, and my extra-curricular forays into the wonderful world of Irish bagpipes.

 The Coat of Arms

 Like Shakespeare (“non sanz droict”), I have also self-fashioned my coat-of-arms (“non sanz mustarde”).
-Well, I think so at least — I’ve yet to come across an authentic coat of arms or emblematic standard that has a stag (“Hirsch”) rampant holding a mustard pot, complete with spoon.
+Well, I think so at least — I’ve yet to come across an authentic coat of arms or emblematic standard that has a stag (a “Hirsch”) rampant holding a mustard pot, complete with spoon.
 Make fun of that, Jonson!

 Dr Brett Greatley-Hirsch